-Navy blue, white and gold are the colours of HillSide Christian College.
+Navy Blue, White and Gold are the colours of HillSide Christian College.
 The uniform reflects these colours, and it is required that all students wear the uniform while at school and also at some after-hours, official College functions.
 Please refer to the specific Uniform Policy Booklet for more detail.

 Please note uniform ordering is performed online.
-The process is communicated to parents via the SEQTA ENGAGE.
-The online link for PermaPleat uniform orders is:
+The process is communicated to parents via SEQTA ENGAGE or on the College website.
+The online link for Perm-a-Pleat uniform orders is: